tahminaringer/CodeFellows-Reading-notes/README.md

 # **Tahmina Ringer**

 I am a floral designer turned software developer.
 I spent the past 20 years perfecting my floristry skills, the last five of which I owned and opporated my own designgit studio.
 I am excited to combine my past expertise with growing in a new career in tech.
 I have 5 year old twin boys, who challenge and inspire me to learn and grow as much as possible.
+This page consists of  of the notes I have taken of all the material we covered over the coarse of my studies at Code Fellows.

 [Portfolio](https://github.com/tahminaringer)

-## Table of Contents 102
+## Table of Contents 102 - Intro to Software Development

 - class 1  [learning markdown](102/learning_markdown.md)
 - class 2  [Coder's Computer](102/coders_computer.md)